Auroratide/auroratide.com/README.md

 Svelte is responsible for rendering the website's HTML and providing most of the interactivity.
 I chose Svelte for two primary reasons:

-* I enjoyed the developer experience more than with React, as the svelte file format just felt very natural and much like how I wanted web components to work
+* I knew React and wanted to try one of the other competing frontend paradigms, and Svelte's style felt natural to me (and a little like how I wished web components worked)
-* Svelte's runtime is much smaller than React's, meaning less code sent to the client and hence faster loading times
+* Svelte's runtime was smaller as well, meaning less code sent to the client and hence faster loading times

 ### Typescript